laelise/4i-explainer/README.md

 ## Why this exists

-Most explanations of 4i stop at "you elute the antibody and stain again."
-That skips the part that makes the method work.
+When I first learned 4i, I focused on cranking out data and learning the wet lab steps as fast as possible, so I neglected the chemistry behind the method.
+Over time, I started noticing small details in my methodology that affected how the next elution turned out.
+So I started exploring the chemistry and what is actually happening to make 4i possible.
+Knowing the chemistry behind it all has helped me run cleaner experiments and remind myself not to be lazy with measurements (aka, the "that's close enough" mindset), which has made the difference between getting 15-20 features instead of only 7-10 on my samples.

-In a PFA-fixed sample the antigen is held in place by **covalent** methylene bridges, while the antibody is held on by **non-covalent** affinity alone.
+In a PFA-fixed sample, the antigen is held in place by **covalent** methylene bridges, while the antibody is held on by **non-covalent** affinity alone.
 The elution buffer is built to break one and not the other.
-This explainer makes that asymmetry something you can watch happen.
+This interactive walkthrough lets you watch that asymmetry happen.

 ## What's in it

 Ten steps, from live cell through analysis.
 Each one pairs a molecular animation with the specific chemistry involved.

-The centrepiece is **step 8**.
+What I want to highlight is **step 8**.
 Elution gets three independent controls — chaotrope, pH, and TCEP — and each one only breaks its own class of bond:

 | Reagent | What it breaks |
 |---|---|